It all started with one little trail…

-The rural pubs all gear up for this small ale festival, they employ more bar tenders, cooks, cleaners and the list can go on.
+The rural pubs all gear up for this small ale festival.
+They employ more bar tenders, cooks, cleaners and the list can go on.
 More than 70 people in either a full time or part time capacity now work the festival in some form or another.
 Indirectly, the Ale Trails supports the employment of local people through the purchase of supplies too, think micro brewery, bus companies, designers, printers, hotels, taxi’s; everyone gets a lift from the event.

-If you love ale join one of the Real Ale Trails and experience the atmosphere of Wales while enjoying the best ales.
+If you love ale, join one of the Real Ale Trails and experience the atmosphere of Wales while enjoying the best ales.
 The event has been growing year on year since the Flintshire Tourism Association funded the first event under the organisation and guidance of Coya Marketing.
-More buses and transport has been acquired each year to meet the increased demand of people wishing to partake in the Real Ale Trail.
+More buses and transport have been acquired each year to meet the increased demand of people wishing to partake in the Real Ale Trail.
 Bottoms up!